PhantomInsights/covid-19/README.md

 * State and municipality of residence.

-* Current status of the patient test (confirmed COVID-19, not convirmed COVID-19 and pending result).
+* Current status of the patient COVID-19 test (confirmed COVID-19, not confirmed COVID-19 and pending result).

 * Age and gender.